Nick-Mazuk/game-of-life/README.md

 3. Any square with 4 or more living neighbors dies from over-population
 4. Any dead square with 3 or living neighbors and less than 2 opposing neighbors becomes alive
 5. If a square has is surrounded by more of its opposing species than its own, then it will die

-## The Implementation

-Originally, Conway's Game of Life is mean to be played on an infinite plane, but to make my life easier, I decided to code it on a [flat torus](https://en.wikipedia.org/wiki/Torus#Flat_torus) which has the same properties as the field in <a href="https://en.wikipedia.org/wiki/Asteroids_(video_game)">the game asteroids</a>.
-This means that the top wraps around to the bottem and the left wraps around to the right.

-As to how to [use it](https://nick-mazuk.github.io/game-of-life/), upon loading it randomly fills in the grid with the two species (one green and one blue).
-Then, use the slider to increase the generation shown.
-Want to go further down the evolution, just click "Evolve More".